2018 Summer Program

 >> Instructions for Teachers <<

-Industry Fundamentals: Learn what it takes and how to prepare for behind-the-scenes jobs in the entertainment industry.
+- Industry Fundamentals: Learn how to prepare for behind-the-scenes jobs in the entertainment industry

 Each student will create and complete a short narrative film/video where all this learning will be put to practical use.
 Inner-City Filmmakers will provide all of the equipment.
 While this will be a hands-on class - there will also be required reading, writing, oral presentations, pre-production planning, casting, shooting and editing of student summer projects.
 Be prepared to work 24/7 as you prep, shoot and complete your film.
 ICF Graduation - all films which meet our parameters will be screened for family, friends, and industry.

 The ICF Summer Program is not designed as an easy way for students to spend their summer.
 It is designed to familiarize them with the various filmmaking crafts, professional thinking, decision-making, procedures, film history, job opportunities and what it takes to gain a job and to succeed.
 It's a taste of the real world.
 It's NOT easy!
 Students who attend ALL the classes on time, do all the assignments, ask questions and are dedicated to learning will build a strong foundation which can lead to internships and entry-level jobs.
 If students are not willing to make sacrifices and apply themselves, they should not apply to the ICF Summer Program.

 - Students must attend EACH class punctually.
 Jobs in the real world require punctuality, so does ICF.